 - More community housing.

-What does it mean for you as a tenant?
+What does it mean for you as a renter?

-- You will have the same after rent income as if you were a public housing tenant.
+- You will have the same after rent income as if you were a public housing renter.

-- A strong economic basis for community housing organisations to continue to provide housing and tenancy services for those in most need.
+- A strong economic basis for community housing organisations to continue to provide housing and residency services for those in most need.

 - Greater certainty that you will be provided with quality services.